 How many campers are there in a cabin and how many staff?

-There will be eight campers living together in a cabin.
+There will be no more than eight campers living together in a cabin.
 Boys and girls will have their own cabin.
 There will be five counsellors for each cabin.
 Three counsellors will stay in the cabin overnight.

 What are the cabins like?